apache/www-site/content/foundation/faq.md

 ## Software

 ### You have questions about purchasing ASF software or obtaining support for it.
 All software produced by the Foundation is available for download, by anyone and for free, from our websites and mirrors.
 We do not sell it; we give it away.
 Neither do we provide formal or commercial support for any of our packages.
+Read our statement about [data processing, compliance statements, and SLA](https://security.apache.org/blog/data-processing-compliance-statements-and-sla/).

  Also see the [is it free](license-faq.html#IsItFree) and following sections in our license FAQ and our [Apache software is free of cost](/free/) page.